okta/okta.github.io/_source/_posts/2018-03-16-build-react-native-authentication-oauth-2.0.md

 ## React Native and OAuth 2.0

 In this example, I'll use [React Native App Auth](https://github.com/FormidableLabs/react-native-app-auth), a library created by [Formidable](http://formidable.com/).
-The reason I'm using this library is three-fold: 1) they provide a nice [example](https://github.com/FormidableLabs/react-native-app-auth/tree/master/Example) that I was able to make work in just a few minutes, 2) it uses AppAuth (a mature OAuth client implementation), and 3) I was unable to get anything else working.
+The reason I'm using this library is three-fold: 1) they provide an excellent [example](https://github.com/FormidableLabs/react-native-app-auth/tree/master/Example) that I was able to make work in just a few minutes, 2) it uses AppAuth (a mature OAuth client implementation), and 3) I was unable to get anything else working.

-* I tried [react-native-oauth](https://github.com/fullstackreact/react-native-oauth), but discovered it required using an existing provider before adding a new one.
+* I tried [react-native-oauth](https://github.com/fullstackreact/react-native-oauth) but discovered it required using an existing provider before adding a new one.
 I only wanted to have Okta as a provider.
 Also, it's high number of issues and pull requests served as a warning sign.
-* I tried [react-native-simple-auth](https://github.com/adamjmcgrath/react-native-simple-auth), but had issues getting the deprecated Navigator component to work with the latest React Native release.
+* I tried [react-native-simple-auth](https://github.com/adamjmcgrath/react-native-simple-auth) but had problems getting the deprecated Navigator component to work with the latest React Native release.
 * I tried doing [this OAuth 2 with React Native tutorial](https://medium.com/@jtremback/oauth-2-with-react-native-c3c7c64cbb6d), but also had problems redirecting back to my app.

 ### Create Native Application in Okta

-Before you add AppAuth to your React Native application, you'll need an application to authorize against.
+Before you add AppAuth to your React Native application, you'll need an app to authorize against.
 If you don't have a free-forever Okta Developer account, [get one today](https://developer.okta.com/signup/)!

 Log in to your Okta Developer account and navigate to **Applications** > **Add Application**.
 Click **Native** and click **Next**.
 Give the app a name you’ll remember (e.g., `React Native`), select `Refresh Token` as a grant type, in addition to the default `Authorization Code`.
 Copy the **Login redirect URI** (e.g., `com.oktapreview.dev-158606:/callback`) and save it somewhere.
 You'll need this value when configuring your app.